 2:30 pm Mindfulness, Meditation & Media, with Reed Cowan

 4:30 pm Sarah Fletcher, Qigong, Group Meditation with Sarah

 5:30 pm Dinner break

-7:30 pm Heartwork: Being a Spirit in the World, with Mark Nepo (bookstore & signing) This program is held at the Creative Life Center, 333 Schnebly Hill Road, Sedona, and is also open to the public.
-You can purchase additional tickets in advance for $35 each (before July 31), $45 after, and $55 at the door.
+7:30 pm Surprise Speaker Event!
+Held at the Creative Life Center, 333 Schnebly Hill Road, in Sedona, and is also open to the public.
+Tickets are $35 each and $45 at the door.
 Call (928) 204-0067 for tickets.
 There is no charge for symposium attendees.

 7:00 am Yoga with Zac

 9:00 am Breakfast break

 - Trauma Recovery: Practices for Healing the Issues in Our Tissues, with Lisa Campbell